BigBadWolfPL/Django-Rest-Project/README.md

 ## Setup

-To run project on Unix or MacOS just copy and run this script in your terminal (in choosen location):
+To run project just copy and run this script in your terminal (in choosen location) on (Unix or MacOS):

 ```
 git clone https://github.com/BigBadWolfPL/Django-Rest-Project.git &&